 How a Rider May Contribute to an Accident

-In some cases, a motorcycle rider shares at least some of the responsibility for a collision.
+In some cases, a motorcycle rider shares at least some of the responsibility for a collision, as established by 625 ILCS 5/10.
 A rider who is inexperienced or who takes risks, such as driving too fast or weaving between cars, may get involved in a collision if a person in a car cannot see the motorcycle.

 A motorcyclist who passes a car in the same lane can create a dangerous situation.
 Lane splitting, the practice in which a motorcyclist drives between two lanes of cars that are stuck in traffic or moving slowly, can lead to an accident since drivers in cars may not see the motorcycle.
 If a car begins to move when the motorcycle is close by, it can result in a collision.